 1. Building Management Capability, Entrepreneurship, and Innovation

-APEC Public -Private Dialogue on Addressing Impediments of Small and Medium Sized Enterprises (SMEs) and Micro Enterprises (MEs) in Accessing Trade Finance (Viet Nam)
+Addressing Impediments for Small and Medium Sized Enterprises (SMEs) and Micro Enterprises (MEs) to Access Trade Finance

-Financing APEC SME Innovation Workshop: Identifying Government Policies that Promote Venture Capital Investment in APEC Economies VC (Thailand)
+Identifying Government Policies that Promote Venture Capital Investment in APEC Economies

 3. Business Environment, Market Access and Internationalization